awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 ## Overview<a name="how-it-works-conceptual"></a>

 Amazon EFS provides file storage in the AWS Cloud\.
-With Amazon EFS, you can create a file system, mount the file system on an Amazon EC2 instance, and then read and write data from to and from your file system\.
+With Amazon EFS, you can create a file system, mount the file system on an Amazon EC2 instance, and then read and write data to and from your file system\.
 You can mount an Amazon EFS file system in your VPC, through the Network File System versions 4\.0 and 4\.1 \(NFSv4\) protocol\.

 For a list of Amazon EC2 Linux Amazon Machine Images \(AMIs\) that support this protocol, see [NFS Support](mounting-fs-old.md#mounting-fs-nfs-info)\.
 We recommend using a current generation Linux NFSv4\.1 client, such as those found in Amazon Linux and Ubuntu AMIs\.
 For some AMIs, you'll need to install an NFS client to mount your file system on your Amazon EC2 instance\.
 For instructions, see [Installing the NFS Client](mounting-fs-old.md#mounting-fs-install-nfsclient)\.